-Update: You can still find Nexus 6P deals, but it's the last-ever Nexus phone, as the new Google Pixel and Google Pixel XL debuted in 2016.
-It's remains highly recommended if you can find it – especially now that it's been updated to Android Nougat.
+Update: You can still find Nexus 6P deals, but it's the last-ever Nexus phone, as the Google Pixel and Google Pixel XL debuted in 2016.
+And since then, we now have the Google Pixel 2 and Google Pixel 2 XL on our hands.
+Even so, it remains highly recommended if you can find it – especially now that it's been updated to Android Oreo.

 Original review follows below.